-The plant was built by OTPC, a joint venture of Oil and Natural Gas Company (ONGC, 50%), Infrastructure Leasing and Financial Services (IL&FS, 26%), and the government of Tripura (GoT, 0.5%).
-IL&FS arranged for the placement of remaining residual equity of 23.5% in the JV.
+The plant was built by ONGC Tripura Power Company (OTPC), a joint venture of Oil and Natural Gas Company (ONGC, 50%), Infrastructure Leasing and Financial Services (IL&FS, 26%) and the Government of Tripura (GoT, 0.5%).
+IL&FS arranged for the placement of the remaining residual equity of 23.5% in the JV.

-The India Government has conferred mega power status to the plant.
-The estimated investment on the project is approximately $575m.
+The Indian Government has conferred mega power status to the plant.
+The estimated investment in the project is approximately $575m.